makestatic/udu/README.md

 ## License
-This program is distributed under the [GNU General Public License version 3](https://www.gnu.org/licenses/gpl-3.0.html).
-See the [LICENSE](./LICENSE) file for full details.
+This program is distributed under the GNU General Public License version 3, See the [LICENSE](./LICENSE) file for full details.